 Cleanup of the East Fork Ninemile (EFNM) Creek riparian area is divided into Upper and Lower EFNM.
-Remediation of the upper section of EFNM Creek will begin in 2021 and be completed in 2021.
-The design for Lower EFNM will be combined with the Dayrock Complex design and is planned for completion in 2021.
+Remediation of the upper section of EFNM Creek was completed in 2021.
+The design for Lower EFNM will be combined with the Dayrock Complex design and will be completed in late 2021.
 Construction of the Dayrock Complex/Lower EFNM Creek section is scheduled to begin in 2022.